-The MCI is a measure of the overall sensitivity of the macroinvertebrate community to the effects of nutrient pollution in streams.
-It is based on the presence/absence of taxa with varying degrees of sensitivity to pollution.
-The SQMCI takes into account taxa abundance as well as sensitivity to pollution, and may reveal more subtle changes in communities.
-Significant differences in either the MCI or the SQMCI between sites indicate the degree of adverse effects (if any) of the discharges being monitored and enable the overall health of the macroinvertebrate communities to be determined.
+The MCI is a measure of the overall sensitivity of the macroinvertebrate community to the effects of organic pollution in stony streams.
+It is based on the presence/absence of taxa with varying degrees of sensitivity to environmental conditions.
+The SQMCIS takes into account taxa abundance as well as sensitivity to pollution and may reveal more subtle changes in communities.
+It may be the more appropriate index if non-organic impacts are occurring.

+Significant differences in either the MCI or the SQMCIs between sites indicate the degree of adverse effects (if any) of the discharges being monitored.